mfpdev/liveupdate-and-analytics/README.md

 # Coupons App

-The purpose of this sample is to demonstrate IBM MobileFirst Foundation features such as [Live Update](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/), [Analytics](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/analytics/), [Adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/) and [Security](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/).
-This app sample using [AR](https://www.wikiwand.com/en/Augmented_reality) to show coupons that customers of a shop or business can pick to get more traffic to the business.
+The purpose of this sample is to show you how to gradually rollout a new feature, and measure its success, using MobileFirst Foundation capabilities.
+It also shows you how you can fine-tune aspects of the new feature in response to user feedback, without releasing a new version of your app.
+The new feature introduced in this sample app allows users to collect [Augmented Reality](https://www.wikiwand.com/en/Augmented_reality) coupons, using the phone camera to scan for coupons “in the field.”
+Similar to collecting Pokemon in the recent popular game [Pokemon Go](http://www.pokemongo.com/).

-### Demo
+ The MobileFirst Foundation features highlighted in this sample are [Live Update](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/), [Analytics](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/analytics/), [Adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/) and [Security Frameworks](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/).

 ### Prerequisites
 1. [Installed Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)